CLA Changing Schools

 Looked After Children have been given the highest priority within school admission arrangements.
 In practice this means they are given first choice, even above siblings.
 The only exception is for faith schools, where Looked After Children of that faith, get higher priority.

-Application for a school place may usually be made either by the carer or the social worker in consultation with the child's VSO.
-Most applications for mainstream school places are now done online, either directly to the school or to the admission department of the local authority in which the school is situated.
-If the application is made directly to the school it is good practice to send a copy of the application form to the child's VSO.
+Applications for a school place may usually be made either by the carer or the social worker in consultation with the child's Virtual School Officer (VSO).
+Most applications for mainstream school places are now completed online, either directly to the school or to the admissions team of the local authority in which the school is situated.
+If the application is made directly to the school, it is good practice to send a copy of the application form to the child's VSO.

 When an 'in year' (during the school year) application is being made, mainstream schools are required to give Looked After Children priority in their oversubscription criteria.
 In practice, this means that a school must admit a Looked After Child, even if they are full.

 Schools must not 'interview' a child.
-They can have an informal meeting with a young person and their Carer and Social Worker but under no circumstances must they formally interview a child.
+They can have an informal meeting with a child and their Carer and Social Worker but under no circumstances must they formally interview a child.

-The VSH should be kept informed of the progress of all school admissions applications so they can take appropriate action if there is any undue delay, avoiding protracted negotiations.
+The Virtual School Head should be kept informed of the progress of all school admissions applications so they can take appropriate action if there is any undue delay, avoiding protracted negotiations.